-- 5.16.1 No License shall be sold, lent, assigned or otherwise transferred. - 5.16.2 Each Licensee shall have a copy of the Code and regulations readily available for inspection by any Person at each authorized Gaming site. - 5.16.3 The Tribe shall monthly provide the State Gaming Agency with the name, badge identification number, and job descriptions of all non-key Gaming Employees.
+- 5.16.1 No License shall be sold, lent, assigned or otherwise transferred. - 5.16.2 Each Licensee shall have a copy of the Code and regulations readily available for inspection by any Person at each authorized Gaming site. - 5.16.3 The Tribe shall provide a monthly report to the State Gaming Agency with the name, badge identification number, and job descriptions of all non-key Gaming Employees.